 Behavioral Threat Assessment and Management for Educators and Administrators

-Fein and colleagues (2002) developed several principles to guide the threat assessment and management process).
+Several key principles guide the threat assessment and management process:

 - Targeted violence is the end result of an understandable, and usually, discernible, process of thinking and behavior.

 Individuals who have committed targeted violence did not “just snap,” but engaged in a process of thought and behavior that escalated over days, weeks, months, and even years.

 - Targeted violence stems from an interaction among the Subject(s), Target(s), Environment and Precipitating Incidents (STEP).

 Identifying, preventing, and intervening with acts of violence requires a focus on the four components below and their interaction:

 - Subject of concern - should provide insight into how the individual perceives and deals with conditions, often stressful, in his or her life and the intensity of effort they direct toward planning and preparation for violence.

 - Target – examine access that the subject has to the target and ways to decrease a target’s vulnerabilities; can also examine role that target appears to play in subject’s intended goals.

 - Environment - examines school/workplace climate and systemic issues that contribute to the risk of violence, or do not discourage it.

 - Precipitating events - should examine critical stressors or events such as bullying, personal losses, enforcement actions, or even threat assessment team interventions, that may increase or decrease the risk for violence.